jacobpatterson1549/jpeg-junkify/README.md

 ## an image quality reducer

-Jpeg-junkify reduces the quality of JPEG images without decreasing their sizes.
-Runs on single files or whole folders.
+Jpeg-junkify is a utility that reduces the quality of JPEG images without changing their dimensions.
+This makes them take up less space on computers.
+The utility runs on single files or whole folders.

 ## Dependencies

 [Go 1.17](https://golang.org/dl/) is used to build the application.

-[Make](https://www.gnu.org/software/make/) is used to by [Makefile](Makefile) to build the application.
+[Make](https://www.gnu.org/software/make/) is used by [Makefile](Makefile) to build the application.

 ## Build